 How we feel about Mate 9's the cameras largely reflects how we felt about the P9: we think the monochrome sensor is fun, but a rare feature of genuine use; the core camera is handled really well, with point-and-shoot, manual options and even 4K video capture all ticking the boxes; and the post-processing options can sometimes work against what this flagship does so well at a core level.

-What might come as a surprise about the Mate 9 is just how much it's like the Mate 8 - and we were expecting bigger changes.
-It's a big slice of phone and sticks with a non-flagship Full HD resolution screen (1920 x 1080), this time in a 5.9-inch panel.
+What might come as a surprise about the Mate 9 is just how much it's like the Mate 8 - and we were expecting bigger changes, the kinds of changes we've only got to witness in the Mate 9 Pro and special edition Porsche Design models.

 Huawei Mate 9: Alternatives to consider